New ape in town: Kwame makes rare alpha-male debut at Woodland Park Zoo

 Yola was determined to get his attention, slowly walking toward Kwame and playfully shuffling away when his gaze caught hers.

 Even before he was flown into Seattle on a FedEx plane with his keepers from the Smithsonian’s National Zoo in Washington, D.C., Kwame was carefully selected for the zoo because he was exceptionally collected and responsible, according to zoo staff.
-The zoo made the pick by collaborating with Species Survival Plan, a conservation group that works with zoos across the country to manage animals for breeding.
+The zoo made the pick by collaborating with Species Survival Plan, a conservation program that works with zoos across the country to manage animals for breeding.

 “We’re just super happy that Kwame is here and couldn’t have asked for anybody better,” said Bailey.
 “He really has nothing that’s presented a challenge so far, it’s been a very easy intro, partly because of how good he is.”